Azure/azure-powershell/src/Network/docs/latest-2019-04-30/New-AzNetworkWatcherConnectionMonitor.md

 ### COMPLEX PARAMETER PROPERTIES
 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-#### PARAMETER <IConnectionMonitor>: Parameters that define the operation to create a connection monitor.
+#### CONNECTIONMONITOR <IConnectionMonitor>: Parameters that define the operation to create a connection monitor.
   - `SourceResourceId <String>`: The ID of the resource used as the source by connection monitor.
   - `[AutoStart <Boolean?>]`: Determines if the connection monitor will start automatically once created.
   - `[DestinationAddress <String>]`: Address of the connection monitor destination (IP or domain name).